Mission, Vision and History

 “The Merchant of Happiness” Passes Away

-Sadly, “The Merchant of Happiness” Randall Bairt passed away in 1971.
-He served 35 years as NCHS’ Executive Director.
+Sadly, “The Merchant of Happiness” Randall Charles Bairt passed away on June 16, 1973.
+Biart served 35 years as executive director for Nebraska Children’s Home Society, staying on an additional two years as a full-time volunteer.
 He was responsible for helping frame children welfare laws and policies we have today and “making the world a better place for little children to live.”

 1975 to 1996 – Semi-open adoptions the norm at NCHS